DaveBenham/VenomModules/doc/EnvelopeGenerators.md

 The output is typically AC coupled to give a bipolar audio output.
 The output waveform is affected both by the input waveform, as well as the current phase of the envelope, providing continuous timbre changes throughout the length of the envelope.
 The output has a shape control that defines the response curve, from concave up, to linear, to concave down.
 This further shapes the oscillation output, as well as the overall volume envelope shape.

 The second DASE component is an internal low frequency oscillator that also modulates the envelope attack percentage.
 The LFO waveform can vary from a descending ramp, to triangle, to ascending ramp.
-There is control over modulation depth, as well as modulation shape (concave up to linear to concave down).
+There is control over modulation depth.
 The effect of the modulation can sound like a cross between delay and reverb with repeating distinct attacks, or like tremolo, depending on the rate of modulation, LFO shape, and depth.
 Not all LFO modulation sounds good, and configuration is not always intuitive, but with experimentation you can get amazing results.

 Most of the inputs are fully polyphonic.
 The output polyphonic channel count is the maximum channel count found across all polyphonic inputs.
 Monophonic inputs are replicated to match the output channel count.
 Polyphonic inputs with fewer channels use constant 0V for missing channels.
 All of the LFO modulation inputs are monophonic.